If you work in technology, the conversation around remote work is consuming a lot of mindshare right now.

 When you are in the office, there's a sense that work is being accomplished, even if it isn't.

 Remote work is not a panacea.
 I am a huge fan of remote work, but I believe it is important to properly outline the potential issues.
 If we don't discuss the downsides, we can't fix them.
 There is no perfect workplace.
-You need to choose and make a decision that makes the most sense for you and your team.
+You need to choose and make a decision that makes the most sense for you and your team when working remotely, telecommuting, or being a part of a distributed team.

 If you have questions or comments, feel free to yell at me on Twitter.
 I welcome the discussion.